dwalend/blog/_pending/2015-10-29-Rename-to-Disentangle.md

 #Weights via Semirings

-A more specific complaint I've had with other frameworks is their baked-in selection of what to use for weights.
-They usually pick Doubles for weights, which is as good a choice as you can make.
+My most specific complaint with other frameworks is their baked-in selection of what to use for weights.
 In contrast, Disentangle is semiring-based; you can supply the semiring, so you can use a weight that matches your needs.
 I created a straight-forward double-based semiring - LeastWeights - to provide traditional Double weights.
 It's easy to [copy and bend to your needs](https://github.com/dwalend/Disentangle/blob/to0.1.2/graph/src/main/scala/net/walend/disentangle/graph/semiring/LeastWeights.scala).

     val support: AllPathsFirstSteps[String, Double, Double] = new AllPathsFirstSteps(LeastWeights)